mthvedt/clearley/README.md

 ## Overview

-Clearley is born of a fustration with the current state-of-the-art in parsers, which are alternately of limited power or difficult to use (or both).

-Why yet another parser?
-The idea is to make parsing like pattern matching.
-You write a bunch of fns to process data, and Clearley calls each fn when the input matches some rule.
-Rules may refer to other rules in recursive and arbitrary fashion.
-Rules are ordinary Clojure data structures, defined with ordinary fns and macros; so you can mix, match, and generate your own, or use the library that comes with Clearley.
-And rules are for processing input, not just parsing it.

-The parser underneath is a *general context-free grammar parser* (a hybrid Earley-LR(1) automaton, hence the name).
-It can match any set of rules in polynomial time (and in practice usually linear time), and always find a correct match if one exists.
-Finally, It can handle any input, not just text.
+Clearley is a parser generator for Clojure.
+Its goal is to eliminate the usability and theory headaches that usually come with parsing.
+With Clearley, anyone can write a parser, and the parser Just Works™.

+## Features

+* Full context-free grammar parser.
+The parser can handle any valid set of rules and always parses correctly when possible.
+Many other parsers (LR, recursive-descent) will fail for some rulesets or fail to parse valid input.
+* All parsers run in `O(n^3)` time, and most sane rulesets run in `O(n)` time.
+* No need for a separate "tokenizer" step.
+* Pattern-matching style syntax makes writing parsers (almost) as easy as writing `defn`s.
+* Can parse any seq of objects, not just text.

 ## Crash course